-This course will give you knowledge of building legislation and auditing, building codes, sustainable construction techniques and materials, fire-safety design, inspection procedures, building services and professional practice.
+Our graduate course will give you in-demand expertise in building regulations, construction compliance and inspection processes.
+You will come to understand building legislation and auditing, building codes, sustainable construction techniques and materials, fire-safety design, inspection procedures, building services and professional practice.

 - support the delivery of efficient and effective building surveying strategies over the course of the approval and construction process

 - assess building construction documentation for compliance with building legislations, codes and standards

 - communicate with technical professionals such as builders, architects and engineers, regarding design objectives.